gradle/gradle/design-docs/jdk9-support.md

 - API jar does not contain non exported packages
 - If no API section is declared, API jar and implementation jars are identical (same contents)
 - Building the API jar should trigger compilation of classes
-- Building the API jar should not depend on the implementation jar
 - Changes to the specification of the public APIs should not trigger recompilation of the classes
 - Changes to the specification of the public APIs should not trigger repackaging of the implementation jar
 - Changes to the specification of the public APIs should trigger regeneration of the API jar
 - If the specification of the public APIs do not change, API jar is not rebuilt

+## Story: Model the API jar as a buildable element produced by the library

+Decouple the generation of the API jar from the generation of the implementation jar.
+A new binary spec type should likely be introduced, supporting only classes found in a directory.
+Replace the configuration of compile tasks from `JarBinarySpec` to the new binary type.
+Compose `JarBinarySpec` with that new specification.

+TBD: More clarification needed about how to properly separate the two.

+### Test cases

+- Building the API jar should not depend on the implementation jar
+- Building the implementation jar should not depend on the API jar
+- Building the implementation jar and the API jar should depend on the same compilation tasks

 ## Story: Implementation classes of library are not visible when compiling consuming Java source